dotnet/fsharp/docs/fsharp-core-notes.md

 Likewise, if you have a script or library using FSharp.Formatting, then beware that is using FSharp.Compiler.Service.
 For scripts that is normally OK because they are processed using F# Interactive, and the default FSharp.Core is used.
 If you have an application using FSharp.Formatting as a component then see the guide linked above.

+### FSharp.Core and new language features
+{:.no_toc}

+New versions of FSharp.Core must generally be consumable by previous generations of F# compiler tooling.
+There is nothing stopping older tooling from adding a reference to the new nuget package.

+This sometimes limits the new language features that can be used in FSharp.Core or requires careful coding in the serializing/deserializing of
+F# metadata stored in the FSharp.Core.dll binary as resources.

 ## Reference: FSharp.Core version and NuGet package numbers